calder-gl/calder/README.md

 ## About

-Calder was named in honor of Alexander Calder, the American sculptor who is best known for using wire to construct three-dimensional abstract line drawings of various kinds of objects.
+Calder was named in honor of Alexander Calder, the American sculptor who is known for using wire to construct three-dimensional abstract line drawings of various kinds of objects.
 The organization's image is an illustration of Calder's 1934 piece titled _Red and Yellow Vane_.